DeadPool-4422/a7y18lte-Resources/README.md

 Due to specific requirements for the `a7y18lte` device, direct flashing of the latest Magisk versions from recovery is not supported , instead you'll get a bootloop unless you follow the below steps to get the latest magisk version (26.1 while writing) working .
 Follow this step-by-step guide to upgrade from version 21.4:

 ### 1. Flash Magisk 21.4 via Recovery
 Start by flashing Magisk version 21.4 through your recovery.
+You can get the  Magisk 21.4 from [this link](https://github.com/topjohnwu/Magisk/releases/download/v21.4/Magisk-v21.4.zip).
+Note - rename apk to zip if it doesn't shows up in recovery.
 Once this is done, boot your device normally.

 ### 2. Download & Install the Latest Magisk App
 After booting, download and install the [Magisk APK](https://github.com/topjohnwu/Magisk/releases).
 This app will facilitate the upgrade to the latest Magisk version.